 A simple way to remember the components of effective delegation is to apply the SMART acronym.
 Delegated tasks must be:

-Be specific about task, job or role you delegate.
+Be specific about the task, job or role you delegate.

 For example: Instead of “Answer The Phone”, try “Answer the phone within three rings following the How to Answer a Call process”.